haydenshelley/frightflix/README.md

 # FrightFlix (frontend)

 FrightFlix is a Netflix clone that allows users to browse a catalog of horror movies by category, sign up and log in to add movies to their list, and view movie metadata as well as trailers.
-This README will guide you through setting up and running the backend of the application.
-For the frontend, please refer to the [FrightFlix Backend README](https://github.com/haydenshelley/frightflix-api) for instructions.
+This README will guide you through setting up and running the frontend of the application.
+For the backend, please refer to the [FrightFlix Backend README](https://github.com/haydenshelley/frightflix-api) for instructions.

 ## Table of contents